yakimovim/vscode-check-npm-updates/README.md

 Visual Studio Code extensions that check if all packages in `dependencies` and `devDependencies` sections of your `package.json` files are up to date.
 The extension makes this check in the background and shows notifications if updates are required.
 The check will be repeated after a predefined interval.

-Be aware, that the extension needs 'package-lock.json' or 'yarn.lock' files in the same folder as 'package.json' file.
+Be aware, that the extension needs `package-lock.json` or `yarn.lock` files in the same folder as `package.json` file.
 This is how the extension distinguish Npm and Yarn projects.

 ## Features